-The Pitney Bowes Foundation continues to invest in the Connecticut-based Governor's Prevention Partnership's efforts to strengthen mentoring programmes nationwide.
-Our most recent grant has enabled GPP to build training programmes that strengthening mentors' ability to understand and work with mentees who have been affected by trauma.
+The Pitney Bowes Foundation continues to invest in the Connecticut-based Governor's Prevention Partnership's efforts to strengthen mentoring programs nationwide.
+Our most recent grant has enabled GPP to build training programs that strengthening mentors' ability to understand and work with mentees who have been affected by trauma.

-Our support of Big Brothers/Big Sisters affiliates across the country helps to ensure that young people have a mentor who can help them to achieve their dreams.
-In 2018, the Pitney Bowes Foundation provided grants to the Big Brothers Big Sisters programmes in the Fox Valley Region (Appleton, Wisconsin), the Capital Region (Troy, New York), and the Inland Northwest (Spokane, Washington) that enabled them to advance mentoring programmes and improve education outcomes to prepare students for college and their careers.
+Our support of Big Brothers/Big Sisters affiliates across the country helps ensure that young people have a mentor who can help them achieve their dreams.
+In 2018, the Pitney Bowes Foundation provided grants to the Big Brothers & Sisters of the Fox Valley Region (Appleton, Wisconsin), Big Brothers Big Sisters of the Capital Region (Troy, New York), and Big Brothers Big Sisters of the Inland Northwest (Spokane, Washington) that enabled them to advance mentoring programs and improve education outcomes to prepare students for college and career.

-Since 2007, we've been a Read to a Child National Partner, supporting national, regional and local mentoring programmes for low-income elementary students.
+Since 2007, we've been a Read to a Child National Partner, supporting national, regional and local mentoring programs for low-income elementary students.
 Read to a Child creates better opportunities for children by inspiring adults to read to children.
-In March 2018 (National Reading Month), we were again Visionary Sponsors of Read to a Child's national digital fundraising campaign to help to 'Spark Something Meaningful - Help Kids in Need Love to Read'.
-The Pitney Bowes Foundation again provided a grant to support the expansion of Read to a Child's national lunchtime reading programme.

-Other mentoring programmes that we support include:
+In March 2018 (National Reading Month), we were again Visionary Sponsors of Read to a Child's national digital fundraising campaign to help "Spark Something Meaningful - Help Kids in Need Love to Read."
+The Pitney Bowes Foundation again provided a grant to support the expansion of Read to a Child's national lunchtime reading program.
+Other mentoring programs we support include:

-- Best Friends of Neenah-Menasha, Neenah, Wisconsin - Danbury Schools and Business Collaborative School-based Mentoring and Early College Opportunity programmes, Danbury, Connecticut - Future Five College Prep Program, Stamford, Connecticut - Mentoring for Academic Achievement and College/Career Success (MAACS), Bridgeport, Connecticut - United Way of Greater Atlanta Learning Spaces ProgramAtlanta, Georgia - Urban Impact, Bridgeport, Connecticut
+- Best Friends of Neenah-Menasha, Neenah, Wisconsin - Danbury Schools and Business Collaborative School-based Mentoring and Early College Opportunity programs, Danbury, Connecticut - Future Five College Prep Program, Stamford, Connecticut - Mentoring for Academic Achievement and College/Career Success (MAACS), Bridgeport, Connecticut - United Way of Greater Atlanta Learning Spaces Program, Atlanta, Georgia - Urban Impact, Bridgeport, Connecticut

-School-based programmes
+School-based programs

-The Pitney Bowes Foundation supported the development of Success for All's Tutoring with the Lightning Squad, a multimedia tutoring tool for students in years 2-4.
-Produced in collaboration with Sirius Thinking, Ltd., John Hopkins University and Sesame Workshop, this small-group, computer-assisted tutoring programme helps children to build critical literacy skills.
+The Pitney Bowes Foundation supported the development of Success for All's Tutoring with the Lightning Squad, a multimedia tutoring tool for students in grades 1-3.
+Produced in collaboration with Sirius Thinking, Ltd., Johns Hopkins University and Sesame Workshop, this small-group computer-assisted tutoring program helps children build critical literacy skills.
 Our most recent grant has enabled Success for All to develop additional individual practice options to enable students to continue to advance their learning when their Tutoring with the Lightning Squad partner is absent.

-The Pitney Bowes Foundation partnered with MIND Research Inc. to provide transformative mathematical experiences to students from nursery school to year 9 in locations across the country.
-MIND provides a highly visual, personal, engaging and rigorous maths experience, building skills that are increasingly valued by technology companies and inspiring students to become creative problem solvers.
+The Pitney Bowes Foundation partnered with MIND Research Inc. to provide transformative mathematical experiences to students in grades pre-K-8 in locations across the country.
+MIND provides a highly visual, personal, engaging and rigorous math experience, building skills that are increasingly valued by technology companies and inspiring students to become creative problem solvers.

-We also support the school-based programmes of Teach for America in Bridgeport, Connecticut.
+We also support the school-based programs of Teach for America in Bridgeport, Connecticut.

-After/Outside of school programmes
+After/Outside of school programs

 Boys & Girls Clubs throughout the United States have benefited from our employees' volunteer involvement as well as funding from the Pitney Bowes Foundation.
-2018 Foundation grants were awarded to the Boys & Girls Club of Spokane County (Washington), the Boys & Girls Clubs Of Greater Dallas (Texas) and the Boys & Girls Clubs of Indianapolis (Indiana), among others, to ensure student literacy and academic success.
-Other after/outside of school programmes that we support include:
+2018 Foundation grants included Boys & Girls Club of Spokane County (Washington), Boys & Girls Clubs Of Greater Dallas (Texas), and Boys & Girls Clubs of Indianapolis (Indiana) to ensure student literacy and academic success.

+Other after/outside of school programs we support include: